Nonconserved critical dynamics of the two-dimensional Ising model as a surface kinetic roughening process: Critical quench from

 In terms of the time evolution of correlation functions, the lattice Ising and the TDGL models also display strong similarities under the quench from the completely disordered state.
 Thus, both models show an asymptotic structure factor that yields the equilibrium power-law $S(q) \sim q^{-1.80}$ for the TDGL and $S(q) \sim q^{-1.75}$ for Glauber dynamics, not far from the theoretical expectations and as expected from the long-time behavior of the roughness.
 Notably, the two distinct non-equilibrium regimes suggested by the roughness in the continuum case are clearly observed for the two models: an initial overgrowth regime followed by a long-time relaxation to saturation, see Fig.\ \ref{fig:Sq_tinf}.
 Moreover, in the two models the value of $q$ at which the structure factor levels off displaces with time, within the overgrowth regime, from short to longer length scales (high to low wave vectors), until reaching a cutoff value from which the relaxation regime takes over.
 This process is described in further detail in Sec.\ \ref{sec:disc}.

 The time-dependent structure factor data collapse onto a master curve under the dynamic scaling ansatz, only during the overgrowth regime, and does so for $\alpha\approx -1/8$ and $z\approx 2.19$, very close to the theoretical predictions, see Fig.\ \ref{fig:DSA_tinf}.
 The power-law fits show two different non-zero slopes, corresponding to intrinsic anomalous roughening as described by Eq.\ \eqref{eq:anomalous_scaling}, as can also be seen in Fig.\ \ref{fig:DSA_tinf}.
 The positive slope is consistent with $\alpha\approx -1/8$, while the negative slope yields a spectral exponent value $\alpha_s\approx 0.11$ for the TDGL and $\alpha_s\approx 0.15$ for the lattice Ising model.
 In both cases $\alpha_s <1$ and $\alpha_s \neq \alpha$, which indeed corresponds to intrinsic anomalous roughening.
 Hence, it is $\alpha_s$ that dictates the power-law behavior of the structure factor with $q$ during the overgrowth regime.
+Note that, although we are interpreting these behaviors through the physical image of a kinetically rough surface, the actual time-dependent structure factor data that we are analyzing are directly those obtained for the Glauber simulation or the TDGL model.
+Hence, it is these models as such which display intrinsic anomalous scaling in the growth regime for a quench from $T=\infty$.

 As an additional check on the value of the dynamic exponent, we have applied the domain size method to both models, finding values which are again consistent with the DRG predictions and with the results previously obtained in Ref.\ \cite{domain_size}, namely, $n_c \approx 0.40\Rightarrow z\approx 2.19$ for the TDGL equation and $n_c \approx 0.39\Rightarrow z \approx 2.24$ for the lattice Ising model; see Fig.\ \ref{fig:z_measure}.